 Advances made in reading speed must coincide with an individual’s knowledge of vocabulary and how words fit in to a variety of sentence structures.

-Working through Reading Plus, pupils will encounter up to 2,500 academic vocabulary words which are grouped into individual word lists, to be used for reading in context.
-This helps pupils to not only understand the meaning of the word, but how to adapt their vocabulary to different sentence structures, tenses and situations.
+Working through Reading Plus, pupils will encounter up to 2,500 academic vocabulary words that are grouped into individual word lists, to be used for reading in context.
+This helps pupils to not only understand the meaning of the word, but how to adapt their vocabulary to different sentence structures, tenses, and situations.